A Travel Guide to Puglia: Luxury Villas, Boutique Hotels & Authentic Experiences

 Lecce & Southern Puglia

-As part of an itinerary, Puglia is usually split into two parts: north and south.
+As part of an itinerary, Puglia is often split into two parts: north and south.
 For the majority of our clients, time is a precious commodity and as such many will want to know how to divide their stay between Northern and Southern Puglia.
 As is the case for much of Europe, the further south you go in Puglia, the more you seem to transport into the past.
 Southern Puglia lacks the luxury infrastructure many of our clients are accustomed to, but it has tons of charm and some of the Mediterranean’s most gorgeous beaches.
 The region’s largest city, Lecce, is often called the “Florence of the South” thanks to its impressive history and dazzling baroque architecture.

 Top accommodation options are fairly limited in the south.
 We stayed at Castle Elvira just outside of Lecce, and while it was absolutely charming I would be hesitant to recommend a stay there for most of our clients, at least until they work out a few service-related matters (which I know that they are, as they’ve recently hired a top industry person to assist them in making the property better suited to discerning guests).
 Long story short, the hotel is a lovely option for independent travelers who aren’t necessarily concerned with being waited on, and/or those who will be out exploring for most of the day and want to come “home” to a magnificently decorated castle.
 I had hoped to be wowed by some other Lecce hotels widely considered to be high end, but was generally underwhelmed.
 This was quite a surprise as a few had come highly recommended by some whose feedback I typically trust, and like Castle Elvira, online reviews were spectacular.
 Ultimately as a travel advisor, nothing can replace a real-life visit to hotels and destinations when you are responsible for making important recommendations to clients.
 And as I had mentioned on the Craft Instagram account, herein lies the value of professionals who not only do a deep dive into a destination and its properties, but also really seek to know and understand their clients.